retanar/Feature-Module-Showcase/README.md

 Single Activity containing bottom navigation bar and Compose screens.

-UI architecture: MVVM with (possibly) MVI.
+UI architecture: MVVM with MVI.
 State is passed to UI, Events are passed to ViewModel.
 No Effects.
 Single state stream can be separated into multiple streams if needed.